| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 size of the application and the other extended options allow.
 The

-subtle difference between -x nometadata
+subtle difference between -x nometadata and -x nostore is that

 the latter always explicitly stores in flash that no further metadata are